Privacy, Security and Data Protection Policy

 V – RIGHTS OF DATA SUBJECTS

-Under the terms of the GDPR and the LPDP, the data subject is guaranteed the exercise of all legally permitted rights, as long as personal data is processed by those responsible for the processing, namely:
+Under the terms of the GDPR and the LPDP, the data subject is guaranteed the exercise of all legally permitted rights, provided that there is processing of personal data by the Data Controllers, namely: –

-– Right of access – consists of the right to obtain confirmation of which personal data is being processed and information about them.
+Right of access – consists of the right to obtain confirmation of which of your personal data are processed and information about them. –

-– Right to rectification – consists of the right to request the rectification of your personal data that is incorrect/out of date or to request that those that are incomplete be completed.
+Right to rectification – consists of the right to request the rectification of your personal data that is incorrect/outdated or request that incomplete data be completed. –

-– Right to erasure of data or “right to be forgotten” – consists of the right to obtain the deletion of your personal data, as long as there are no valid and/or legitimate grounds on the part of those responsible for processing for its conservation.
+Right to erasure of data or “right to be forgotten” – consists of the right to obtain the deletion of your personal data, provided that there are no valid and/or legitimate grounds on the part of those responsible for processing for their conservation. –

 – Right to withdraw consent or right to object – consists of the right to oppose or withdraw your consent, at any time, to data processing, as long as there are no valid and/or legitimate grounds on the part of those responsible for processing for not accepting the exercise of this right.